artefactual/atom-docs/dev-manual/api/api-intro.rst

 AtoM includes an API allowing access to part of the AtoM dataset in JSON format.
 The API is implemented in a Symfony plugin that needs to be :ref:`enabled <api-intro-plugin>` in Admin/Plugins.
-This API requires an API key to be passed with each request; details on generating an API are included below in the :ref:`api-intro-auth` section.
+This API requires an API key to be passed with each request; details on generating an API key are included below in the :ref:`api-intro-auth` section.

 There are three endpoints available: